solidoss/solidframe/solid/frame/mpipc/README.md

  * [EchoClient](https://github.com/vipalade/study_android/tree/master/EchoClient) - C++ Linux server + Android client application all using solid_frame_mpipc with secure communication

 Both examples implement the communication and application logic in a C++ library and use a JNI (Java Native Interface) _facade_ for interacting with Android Java user interface code.

+### Serialization Engine

+The default pluggable serialization engine is based on solid_serialization library, which as specified earlier, resembles somehow boost_serialization/cereal libraries.
+The main difference, though comes from the fact that solid_serialization is asynchronous enabled while others are synchronous.
+Synchronous serializers mean that a message can be started to be deserialized (e.g. reconstructed on peer process) only after the entire serialization data is present.
+Let us think for a moment what that mean in case of IPC:
+ * every message must be sent synchronously, one after the other.
+ * message serialization data size cannot exceed the RAM available to the process (we can write the data to a file stream and deserialize it from there but I do not see this a feasible idea).

+With an asynchronous serialization engine, though, a message gets deserialized one fixed data buffer at a time, this enabling:
+ * the possibility to send multiple multiplexed messages over a single connection.
+ * the possibility to specify streams as serialization items: an input stream on the sending side and an output one on the receiver - the stream IO error being handled by the engine (follow this [tutorial](../../../tutorials/mpipc_file) for more details).

 ## <a id="relay_engine"></a>Relay Engine